Identification of Gravitational-waves from Extreme Mass Ratio Inspirals: Three stage signal search

 For the coarse grid, we uniformly sample 100 points for the parameters $M$ and $p_0$ within the range of the first step results.
 Additionally, for the parameters $e_0$ and $\mu$, we uniformly sample 10 points within the parameter ranges $[0,0.7]$ and $[5,15]{\mathrm M_\odot}$, respectively.
 This grid comprises a total of 1,000,000 points and the overall computational cost amounts to approximately 500 core hours.
 In this grid, 94 best-fit grid points, each contains 12 phenomenological parameters that fall within the 3-$\sigma$ range, are shown in the center graph of Fig.~\ref{fig:hierarchical_search}.
 These phenomenological parameters correspond to the range of physical parameters $\log_{10}(M/{\mathrm M_\odot}) \in [5.98,6.04]$, $p_{0} \in [7.9,8.9]M$, $e_{0} \in [0,0.4]$, and $\mu \in [8,13]{\mathrm M_\odot}$ and are shown as gray stars in Fig.~\ref{fig:inversion}.

 For the fine grid, the grid parameters' range is based on the results of the coarse grid.
 Similarly to the previous search, we uniformly sample 100 points for the parameters $M$ and $p_0$, and 10 points for $e_0$ but 50 points for $\mu$.
-Using this grid, we find 807 grid points corresponding to 13 phenomenological parameters falling within the 3-$\sigma$ range.
-These points are shown as yellow points in Fig.~\ref{fig:inversion}.
-Despite having 14 parameters falling within the 3-$\sigma$ range here, many templates constitute random combinations of the 18 parameters.
-However, among these 18 parameters, several are significantly biased, with a bias of up to 40\% from the signal.
-Therefore, as a followup search, we use the nine parameters that are measured with high accuracy (see Section~\ref{sec:inversion:method}), and we require that all of them must fall within the 3-$\sigma$ range.
-The grid points fulfilling this additional condition are shown as green points in Fig.~\ref{fig:inversion}.
-We can see that there is a strong correlation among these physical parameters and that they always contain the signal.
-This is due to the presence of different harmonics and segmented phase evolution information, which inherently imposes strong constraints on the physical parameters themselves.
-In the end, we constrain the range of physical parameters to $[5.980,6.018]$ for $\log_{10}(M/{\rm M_\odot})$, $[8.455,8.535]\,M$ for $p_0$, $[0,0.284]$ for $e_0$, and $[8.158,11.842]\,{\rm M_\odot}$ for $\mu$.
+For each parameter point, we find the best fit phenomenological parameters to its physical waveforms in all 3 segments, and count how many of these parameters fall within the $3-\sigma$ range of the recovered parameters.
+Among all grid points, 807 of them (yellow points in Fig. ~\ref{fig:inversion}) have 13 close enough phenomenological parameters, however, those parameters that do not match could be significantly biased.
+Upon closer examination, we determined if we assign different weights among parameters, or more specifically, if we focus on the nine high-accuracy parameters discussed in Section ~\ref{sec:inversion:method}, we can obtain better fitting.
+We then add an additional requirement, that all nine high-accuracy parameters have to be located within the $3-\sigma$ region.
+With this new condition, we show in Fig. ~\ref{fig:inversion} the points that contain 12 or 13 parameters located close enough to the recovered parameters, nine of them being the high-accuracy parameters.
+We can observe that this best-fit region is narrow, and it contains the injected physical parameter.